treee111/wahooMapsCreator/README.md

         <a href="#sponsors" alt="Contributions welcome">
             <img src="https://img.shields.io/badge/contributions-welcome-orange.svg" /></a>
     </p>
-    <h1>Wahoo Maps Creator</h1>
+    <h1>wahooMapsCreator</h1>
 </div>
-A tool to create up-to-date maps for your Wahoo BOLTv1 and BOLTv2, ROAM, ROAMv2 and ELEMNT!
+wahooMapsCreator is a tool to create up-to-date maps for your Wahoo BOLTv1 and BOLTv2, ROAM, ROAMv2 and ELEMNT!

 It runs on Windows, macOS as well as on Linux!

-## Basic Overview
-WahooMapsCreator is a tool to create maps based on the latest OSM data for your Wahoo devices.
-You can generate maps for the countries you like and you can control which OSM-tags are included.
+You can generate maps for the countries you like and you can control which OSM-tags are included based on latest OSM data.

 The maps of your device may be old because Wahoo did not release a newer version in the last years.

-OSM maps are constantly updated.
-With this program, the updated maps can be used on our Wahoo.

 # Get it running
 The instructions are intended to be suitable for beginners.